darklynx/request-baskets/README.md

  * Individually configurable capacity for every basket
  * Pagination support to retrieve collections: basket names, collected requests
  * Alternative storage types for configured baskets and collected requests:
-   * *in-memory* - ultra fast, but limited to available RAM and collected data is lost after service restart
+   * *In-memory* - ultra fast, but limited to available RAM and collected data is lost after service restart
-   * *bolt DB* - fast persistent storage for collected data based on embedded database, service can be restarted without data loss, storage is not limited to available RAM
+   * *Bolt DB* - fast persistent storage for collected data based on embedded [Bolt](https://github.com/boltdb/bolt) database, service can be restarted without data loss and storage is not limited by available RAM
-   * can be extended by custom implementations of storage interface
+   * Can be extended by custom implementations of storage interface

 ## Screenshot